-This IBJFF certified gi comes with free BJJ belt and stripe bar.
+This IBJFF certified gi comes with a free BJJ belt and stripe bar.
 So everyone can see your progress.

-In my opinion, it is the best gi for the money.
+In my opinion, it is the best gi for money.
 If you are interested, check out the most recent price.

 9. Fuji BJJ Uniform